ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/ERA5_preprocessing_example.md

 dataset_cleaned
 ```

-Once you confirmed that yourdataset is complete and your calculations are correct, save
+Once you confirmed that your dataset is complete and your calculations are correct, save
 it as a new netcdf file.
 This can then be fed into the code data loading system,
 see {mod}`~virtual_rainforest.core.data`.